malmriv/malmriv/README.md

-# Manuel Almagro Rivas
+# Hello!
+I'm Manuel.

-👋 I'm an integration consultant working mostly with SAP’s proprietary platforms — so most of my day-to-day work isn’t public.
+I'm an integration consultant working mostly with SAP’s proprietary platforms — so most of my day-to-day work isn’t public.
 This GitHub is mainly for side projects, personal tools, and experiments I can share.
 You can find my [blog](https://blog.almag.ro), which I use less frequently than I'd like, and my [CV](https://blog.almag.ro/cv/) here.

 <div class="box">